kaileytetrick/GifTastic-Ocean/README.md

 <h3>How It Works:</h3>
 <ul>
 <li>Users can view up to 10 gifs of the sea creatures listed by clicking on one of the pre-existing buttons.</li>
 <li>The icon of the gif must be clicked for it to become animated/active.
-Clicking the gif again will stop the animatio\.</li>
+Clicking the gif again will stop the animation/make it still.</li>
 <li>Users can also use the search function to view the gifs of their choice.
 Searches will create buttons to be selected again.</li>
 </ul>